The Perfect 2 Weeks in Nicaragua Itinerary (+ Tips!)

 The Highlights of Visiting Granada, Nicaragua

-Even though there’s plenty to do in Granada after you take in the beautiful square, admire the views from Iglesia de Merced, ogle the colorful buildings, and walk along the lakefront, don’t be afraid to let the bulk of your time in Granada be consumed by the things outside the city!
+Even though there’s plenty to do in Granada, don’t be afraid to let a solid chunk of your time spent based in Granada be consumed by attractions outside the city!

 READ NEXT